complete-dope/complete-dope.github.io/_posts/FnO.md

 ### How to avoid that max loss in a volatile market ? how to do that adjustments ?
 And then a a full backtested strategy ..

+This can be learnt only when you play out this strategy in backtesting.